Recycled glass jars can work fine when you start fermenting vegetables (aka DIY pickling).

 IMO, open crocks aren’t that much better than using jars.
 Because they are left open, they can get over-exposed to oxygen.
 Molds and bacteria can land on the ferment.
 Usually, this results in a harmless white film on top of the brine (which you can skim off).

-In a nutshell, you are more likely to have problems with open crocks and could end up tossing entire batches.
-There are some open crocks that come with lids.
+You are more likely to have problems with open crocks and could end up tossing entire batches.
+Some open crocks come with lids.
 This beats covering the crock with a cloth but doesn’t prevent contamination completely.

 - Easy to clean